 This is a mostly comprehensive collection of my work online and in print.
 Mostly comprehensive.
 I’m a better writer than archivist – that is to say, I’m a fairly bad archivist.
 If you can spot something I’ve missed, let me know.

-I love this platform.
-It’s very neat and just modifiable enough to work with properly.
+This is my primary blogging platform now, and it’s great – very neat and just modifiable enough to work with properly.
 I have a lot of writing on it, these are just a selection of the longer pieces / less embarrassing stuff / things that got picked up elsewhere.
+It’s a mix of meta-science, exercise phys, nutrition, public health, and Lord knows what else.
+I’ve split off the science stuff because there’s so much of it, and because people are often here looking for it.

 July, 2016.
 A Brief Guide to Getting Pedantic About Language